 On October 11, 1975, the iconic television show Saturday Night Live made it debut with the late, great George Carlin hosting.
 Guest performers included Andy Kaufman, Billy Preston and Janis Ian.
 That memorable show featured Janis Ian singing her second major hit song, “At Seventeen.”

 Her first hit had been the controversial song “Society’s Child (Baby I’ve Been Thinking),” a song that dealt with a relationship between a 16-year-old white, Jewish girl and a black man.

 Initially released in 1965, the song about interracial love was released 3 times before it made the charts in 1967.
 It was subsequently banned from many radio stations and record stores.
 A radio station that did play it burned down, and Ian received hate mail and death threats.
 Before the release of “At Seventeen,” it looked like Janis Ian would remain a one-hit wonder.

 Over the years many songs have tweaked the public’s sensitive nature with lyrics talking about or alluding to taboo sexual subjects.
 Here 9 such songs that generated secret giggles or controversy are listed.
-Which ones would you include in a sequel list?

 9. “Je t’aime…moi non plus,” Serge Gainsbourg and Jane Birken, 1969